 Computer Tips & Tricks

 We’ve compiled some of the simplest computer moves for which you should take advantage.
 The ultimate goal is to help you become more productive by shaving valuable seconds from your workflow.
-Of course, you can always pass these suggestions to your unwise friends and family members so that they can become a better PC user.
+Of course, you can always pass these suggestions to your unwise friends and family members so that they can become better PC users.

 The original Tips and Tricks Guide was published in 2013.
-Since we have revised this article, we have drawn some suggestions which are no longer relevant, and we have added a lot more that we must be in this list.
+Since we have revised this article, we have drawn some suggestions which are no longer relevant, and we have added a lot more that we must be to this list.
 The original guide was also very much Windows-centric, and it continues to be quite a bit, though we’ve included several macro-equivalent and shortcut information-related information used by Desktop users.

 Computer General Tips & Tricks